Generic selectors

 What is a Medical Assistant?

-Before we talk about money, let’s understand what a medical assistant does.
+Before anything else, let’s understand what a medical assistant does.
 A medical assistant is a healthcare worker who performs administrative and clinical tasks.
 They are often the first point of contact for patients and are responsible for duties like scheduling appointments, recording patient histories, measuring vital signs, and assisting doctors during examinations.

 What Does a Medical Assistant Do?